Brett-Tanner/Journal/2024/Jul_24.md

 - [] Refactor the PDF generation
   - The endless 'draw\_\_\_\_' methods seem like they could be extracted
   - Probably different versions for plaintext, lists and links
-- [] Replace icons for aerobics, dance and jumping exercise subtypes when I get them
 - [] Add a 'quit_chance' enum to students, next to the comments section
   - Revisit after SS meeting to decide what the enum values will be
 - [] Add filtering by date to Lesson search